aman-tiwari1507/security_researcher_skill/README.md

 ## ✨ What It Does

-Turns Claude into a **senior security researcher** that reasons like both attacker and defender, then writes findings in clear human prose.
+Turns Claude into a **senior security researcher** that reasons like both attacker and defender.

 Covers eight domains: